1 9 6 0 – 1 9 6 4 (USA)

 116 x 60 minute episodes

 Route 66 told the story of Tod Stiles (Martin Milner) and Buz Murdock (George Maharis), two young men who travelled around the USA together in Tod’s Corvette in search of adventure and romance.

-The show was initially a vehicle for Maharis as stormy Lower East Side New York orphan Buz Murdock, opposite Martin Milner as boyish, Yale-educated Tod Stiles.
+Initially, the show was a vehicle for Maharis as stormy Lower East Side New York orphan Buz Murdock, opposite Martin Milner as boyish, Yale-educated Tod Stiles.

 Maharis left the show in 1963 – because of the lingering effects of a case of hepatitis – and was replaced by Glenn Corbett as Linc Case, a troubled Vietnam vet from Houston also seeking meaning on the road.

 The series was filmed on location as the duo crossed the United States in their seemingly destination-free travels, meeting all sorts of people and getting into all kinds of situations.